jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

   * `#politics`
   * `#FollowFriday`
   * `#sporespondence`
-* Find more examples by selecting Explore/Hashtags
+* See more examples by selecting Explore/Hashtags

 #### Content warnings (CW)